dora-team/dora.dev/hugo/content/awards/_index.md

 > "**Cultural transformation** is just as critical as tooling.
 Success required not only introducing automation and metrics but also aligning teams around shared goals and ownership.” - **TBC Bank**

+## 2025 Google Cloud DORA Awards ceremony

+Watch the awards ceremony to see the winners accept their awards and share their insights.

+{{< youtube w8ovjAB3g6c >}}

 ## A look ahead: The 2025 DORA Report

 The annual DORA Report draws upon the insights and achievements of our award winners and thousands of other organizations.
 This year's report will once again provide a comprehensive exploration of AI, including capabilities such as AI fluency, AI policy and governance, and its impact on team performance.
 Get a [sneak peek into this year's report](/research/2025/) and [subscribe to the DORA Community](https://dora.community/) to be notified the moment the 2025 DORA Report is released.